moby/moby/README.md

 This branch of the repository functions as the static and public host directory of the docker project.

+The website can be found here: http://dotcloud.github.com/docker/ and on http://docker.io

 Usage (temporary method)
 ------------------------